paper-submit-account/MUBen/README.md

 # MUBen: **M**olecular **U**ncertainty **Ben**mark
 Code associated with paper *MUBen: Benchmarking the Uncertainty of Pre-Trained Models for Molecular Property Prediction*.

+Please visit [here](https://paper-submit-account.github.io/MUBen/) for a complete introduction of package api and usage examples.

 The code is built to expose implementation details as much as possible and be easily extendable.
 Questions and suggestions are welcome if you find any issues while using our code.